TARGENE/targene-pipeline/docs/src/index.md

 ## Requirements

-The pipeline has been tested with:
+The pipeline is tested with:

 - Nextflow: 22.04
 - Singularity: 3.8